About Carol: The Author of Piedmont Trails

 The History of The Yadkin Valley Railroad

-Another new project for 2020, I am currently researching the rich history of the Yadkin Valley Railroad.
+Another project that began in 2020 and moved into 2021 due to the restrictions of field work and the on going pandemic.
+The project is about the rich history of the Yadkin Valley Railroad in North Carolina.
 Spanning a distance just shy of 100 miles, this rail line is filled with history and fascinating stories.
 I am putting together a mixture of photos, history and family stories about the line and how it has contributed to the piedmont counties in North Carolina.
 If you have information about this historic railroad, please let me know.

 Have Questions About Piedmont Trails?